-The Pathways to Care Team at ICHD can help Medicaid eligible residents of Ingham County and/or Lansing connect to and enroll in a variety of Medicaid- funded programs and services.
+The Pathways to Care Team at ICHD helps Medicaid-eligible residents of Ingham County and/or Lansing connect to and enroll in a variety of Medicaid- funded programs and services.
 Call or email:

 How it works: